 Direct and indirect assessments are incredible tools, but traditional assessment methods can present some challenges.
 Digital solutions introduce helpful assessment software and programs that can help higher education institutions improve processes for greater outcomes and efficiency.

-At the University of Holy Cross, managing the data for their quality enhancement plan (QEP) and institutional effectiveness plans (IEPs) was an overwhelming endeavor.
-The process required going through piles of paper and PDFs, tallying scores, and manually creating reports in Excel, which introduced the opportunity for errors and omissions.
-Moving to a digital solution eliminates the paper chase.
+At some colleges and universities, managing the data for a quality enhancement plan (QEP) and institutional effectiveness plans (IEPs) proves to be an overwhelming endeavor.
+The process often requires going through piles of paper and PDFs, tallying scores, and manually creating reports in Excel, which introduces the opportunity for errors and omissions.
+Fortunately, moving to a digital solution eliminates the paper chase.

-On top of managing the sheer volume of paper, the team had to keep faculty engaged and make sure all participants had submitted their documents.
-This required an elaborate tracking system to identify and follow up on missing information.
-While the QEP and IEP process supported the university’s strategic plan, the reports were also used for accreditation reporting, so participation wasn’t optional.
+On top of managing the sheer volume of paper, these institutions’ teams may have to keep faculty engaged and make sure all participants have submitted their documents.
+This requires an elaborate tracking system to identify and follow up on missing information.

 Digital tools help streamline the assessment and accreditation reporting process, but if the solutions aren’t integrated, reporting isn’t as seamless as it could be.
-For the University of Holy Cross, implementing Watermark Outcomes Assessment Projects (formerly Aqua) to manage the QEP, Planning & Self-Study to support strategic planning and assessment reporting, and Course Evaluations & Surveys (formerly EvaluationKIT) to gather student feedback helped streamline data collection and create consistent reports.
+Implementing solutions like Watermark Outcomes Assessment Projects to manage a QEP, Watermark Planning & Self-Study to support strategic planning and assessment reporting, and Watermark Course Evaluations & Surveys to gather student feedback helps streamline data collection and create consistent reports.

 Course-embedded activities and assignments take time to plan and develop, and faculty must spend additional time grading assignments.
 Analyzing portfolios can also be time-consuming.
 Time management is a significant challenge of direct and indirect assessments.
 Figuring out how to perform assessments and collect and enter data efficiently is essential, and a digital solution can increase efficiency.